In the context of energy balance and weight change, approximately... | Study Prep in Pearson+

 1

-Understand that body fat stores energy, and this energy can be measured in kilocalories (kcal), which are commonly referred to as Calories in nutrition.
+Understand that body fat stores energy, and this energy can be measured in kilocalories (kcal).
+When we talk about weight change, the energy stored or lost corresponds to the amount of fat gained or lost.

-Recognize that when discussing weight change, especially fat loss or gain, the energy content of fat tissue is a key factor in calculating how many kilocalories correspond to a certain amount of body fat.
+Recognize that 1 pound of body fat is commonly estimated to contain a specific number of kilocalories, which is a standard value used in nutrition and weight management.

-Recall the widely accepted estimate in nutrition science that 1 pound (lb) of human body fat stores approximately 3,500 kilocalories (kcal).
-This value is derived from the energy density of fat tissue, which is about 9 kcal per gram of pure fat, adjusted for the fact that body fat tissue is not 100% fat.
+Recall or research the widely accepted estimate that 1 pound of body fat stores approximately 3,500 kilocalories.
+This value is based on the energy content of fat tissue, which is mostly triglycerides.

-Note that this 3,500 kcal per pound figure is used as a rule of thumb to estimate how changes in energy intake or expenditure translate into changes in body weight over time.
+Note that this estimate helps in understanding how changes in calorie intake or expenditure affect body weight.
+For example, a deficit or surplus of 3,500 kcal roughly corresponds to losing or gaining 1 pound of fat.

-Therefore, the approximate energy stored in 1 pound of human body fat is about 3,500 kilocalories (kcal), which helps explain why a deficit or surplus of this amount of energy typically results in a loss or gain of one pound of body fat.
+Use this knowledge to interpret energy balance and weight change scenarios, knowing that about 3,500 kcal stored or burned equals about 1 pound of body fat.

 Watch next